 What Does This Mean?

-If your website does NOT have an SSL certificate installed and you have a form on your website (like a contact form or an email signup form etc…) your website will display a warning.
+If your website does NOT have an SSL certificate installed your website will display a “Note Secure” warning in the URL bar.

 How Can You Tell If You Have an SSL Certificate Installed?